Impossible Pork: Everything we know about the newest plant-based meat substitute

 Here comes the other faux white meat.
-Following up on the success of last year's Impossible Burger 2.0, Impossible Foods this week at CES 2020 said it's rolling out a plant-based pork replacement called Impossible Pork.
-The man-made pork substitute is designed for kosher and halal certification, the company said, and can be used in any recipe that calls for ground pork.
-Impossible Foods said a companion pork replacement, named Impossible Sausage, will roll out later this month in five test markets.
+Impossible Foods, the brand behind last year's Impossible Burger 2.0 craze, captivated the attention of CES 2020 by launching a plant-based pork replacement called Impossible Pork.
+The man-made pork substitute is designed for kosher and halal certification, and can be used in any recipe that calls for ground pork.
+Impossible Foods plans to roll out Impossible Sausage later this month in five test cities.

+Impossible Foods and its main competitor, Beyond Meat, are shaking up the food and technology industries at a time of rising interest in climate change.
+The environmental cost of raising livestock is high: Livestock accounts for 14.5% of greenhouse gas emissions, for example, and last summer's Amazon rainforest fires were a result of clearing land for farming and ranching.
+Plant-based foods like Impossible Pork hold the promise of making a smaller environmental footprint with a more sustainable way of producing food.

-Launched at CES 2019, Impossible Burger 2.0 is now available in more than 7,000 Burger King locations across the US, as well as several dozen grocery stores.
-The plant-based burger is designed to act just like ground beef, with a similar appearance, texture and flavor -- the burger chars when you grill it and even bleeds.
-Impossible Foods said its gluten-free pork and sausage substitutes are designed to offer a similar experience for lovers of ground pork.
+Launched here at CES last year, Impossible Burger 2.0 is now available in more than 7,000 Burger King locations across the US, as well as restaurants in the US, Hong Kong, Singapore and Macao and in several dozen grocery stores.
+The plant-based burger acts like ground beef, with a similar appearance, texture and flavor -- the burger chars when you grill it and even bleeds.
+Impossible Foods said its gluten-free pork and sausage substitutes should provide a similar experience for ground pork.

-Here's what we do -- and don't -- know about the new pig-like food.
+We've had a chance to try Impossible Pork in a variety of preparations, like sandwiches and dumplings.
+From the taste to the cost and where to buy it, here's what we do -- and don't -- know about the substitute meat.

 What is Impossible Pork made of?